fastoch/Networking/Basics.md

 >[!tip]
 >Please Do Not Throw Sausage Pizza Away

-Imagine we have an application on one host that needs to send data to an application on another host.
+Imagine that we have an application on one host that needs to send data to an application on another host.
 Let's now see how this data moves through the OSI model.

 The data starts at the **Application layer**.
 This is where network APIs and apps that access the network live.